US farmers will push Congress to end embargo on Cuba

 WASHINGTON (AP) — At least 30 food and agriculture American companies and associations announced Thursday they will push Congress to end the embargo the United States imposed on Cuba in 1962.

 Representatives of the companies said they want to take advantage of the recent rapprochement between the two countries to end the embargo.
-A year ago, the countries created a coalition called The U.S. Agriculture Coalition for Cuba (USACC).
+A year ago, the countries created a coalition called the U.S. Agriculture Coalition for Cuba.

-Devry Boughner Vorwerk, Vice President at Cargill and Chair of USACC, said at a news conference that "we will work with key stakeholders to build momentum that drives historical change."
+Devry Boughner Vorwerk, vice president at Cargill and chairman of the coalition, said at a news conference that “we will work with key stakeholders to build momentum that drives historical change.”